laurence-mccabe/loan-calculator-js/README.md

-# LoanCalculatorGH
+# loan-caculator-js
-An amortization calculator using javascript
+This app presents in a table, an amortization calculator using javascript which calculates mortgage repayments based on user input.